 Over the next two years even more organizations plan to implement AP automation.
-There is going to be a small bump in document imaging (20% of respondents) as the technology is in fairly wide use already.
-There is going to be more significant increases in automated routing and approvals (36%) as well as automated data capture (29%).
+Document imaging will increase slightly (20% of respondents) as the technology is in fairly wide use already.
+And it is anticipated that there will be more significant increases in automated routing and approvals (36%) as well as automated data capture (29%).